pbandi2020/Kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+* Total campaign responses are 1369 and 24 are still in progress/Live which can fall into one of the outcome categories of Success, Failed or Cancelled for the Theater category
+*	The overall campaign outcome across all categories are 4114 with only 50 waiting on outcome.
+Over 25% of the campaign are for the Theater category and 50% outstanding outcome is in the theater category.

 - What can you conclude about the Outcomes based on Goals?
+* Every Campaign conducted had a positive or negative outcome with highest success rate in the goal range of $1000 to $4999.
+For future campaigns, the business goals can realign to this range to drive more dollars and meet the campaign goal.

 - What are some limitations of this dataset?